samsung-cnct/k2/README.md

   2m		2m		1	{service-controller }			Normal		CreatedLoadBalancer	Created load balancer
 ```

 After a few minutes, you can view the Kubernetes dashboard.
-In this example, it is located at [here] (http://ae7a0bae03c1511e78f8f06148e55c0f-1296896684.us-west-2.elb.amazonaws.com).
+In this example, it is located at [here](http://ae7a0bae03c1511e78f8f06148e55c0f-1296896684.us-west-2.elb.amazonaws.com).

 ### Debugging